A List of Gay and Lesbian Celebrities and Their Relationships

 3. Adam Lambert

 Adam Lambert, born in 1982, is an American singer, songwriter, and actor.
-He has had quite a success so far.
-His debut album "For Your Entertainment" went gold and his first concert tour the Glam Nation Tour, was successful.
-He was also nominated for a Grammy Award in 2011.
 While he was competing in American Idol in 2009, photos of him romantically kissing another man surfaced on the Internet.
 Adam confirmed that the photos were of him, stating that he had nothing to hide and has always been open about his life.
 He confirmed that he was gay in a Rolling Stone cover story interview shortly after he was named the American Idol runner-up.
-Adam is now apparently dating a Finnish reality TV personality Sauli Koskinen.
-They had been together in Paris in December 2010 and vacationed in Bora Bora in February 2011.
+Adam was in a relationship with Finnish reality TV personality Sauli Koskinen but their relationship ended in 2013.
+He is now recording with Sam Smith in London with whom he is rumoured to be in a relationship.
+Lambert shared a video on Instagram on Friday, Oct.
+7, 2016 after they were spotted getting cozy together after Lambert`s after show party in New York.
+He explained in an interview with Metro that "to be honest, we`re not that close, but the interaction we`ve had, he`s lovely, such a sweet guy".

 4. Portia De Rossi